top of page

 We've all probably heard the story of a couple, married many decades, one dies and within days the other dies - death by heartbreak.
 I wrote about heartbreak and the phenomenon of it causing quite literal physical pain within the body, so that Ibuprofen can help relieve grief.
 What is a rather new concept to me though is Takotsubo Cardiomyopathy, which is actual electrocardiogram abnormalities and abnormalities in the left ventricle as a result of heartbreak.

-This diagnosis is almost exclusive to women, with 90 percent happening to women who are beyond menopause.
+This diagnosis is almost exclusive to women, with 90 percent happening to women who are beyond menopause (Prasad et al., 2008).
 Years of gender-based research has taught us that when it comes to heart health, sex differences matter.
 One striking example is the temporary heart condition known as takotsubo cardiomyopathy, also known as broken-heart syndrome, first described in 1990 in Japan.
 More than 90 percent of reported cases are in women ages 58 to 75.
-Research suggests that up to 5 percent of women suspected of having a heart attack actually have this disorder.
+Research suggests that up to 5 percent of women suspected of having a heart attack actually have this disorder, which is indistinguishable from a myocardial infarction.
 Most people recover with no long-term heart damage.

 Not just hysteria anymore.
 Serious illnesses, surgery, severe pain, a sudden drop in blood pressure, an asthma attack - all potential scenarios that may instigate broken-heart syndrome.
 Domestic violence as well, an unexpected loss, a fierce argument, significant financial loss, and even receiving devastating news are other causes.
-Yes, even public speaking, a surprise birthday part, or an intense fear.
+Yes, even public speaking, a surprise birthday part, or an intense fear can create that initial trigger.
+More recently, case reports have also described women with Takotsubo cardiomyopathy associated with levothyroxine over-replacement, which unfortunately many utilize to increase weight loss (Balsa et al., 2017).

 And now you know.